ryo88c/coldfusion9-vagrant/README.md

 ## Configuring ##

-All configuration is done via the ColdFusion902 cookbook.
+All configuration is done via the [https://github.com/wharton/chef-coldfusion902](ColdFusion902 cookbook).
 Check the site for documentation on how to use it.
 There are a few common tasks (mapping in folders, setting up a DB connection) in the `VagrantFile` but commented out.